How to wear a suit vest with style?

 © (Photo by Gisela Schober/Getty Images for GQ)

-Another possible option with the vest integrated into a tuxedo.
+Another possible option is the vest integrated into a tuxedo.
 The look is resolutely sartorial (even more so with a plunging vest).
-These pieces, cut from smoother and satiny fabrics, are of course reserved for special occasions.
+These pieces, cut in smoother and satiny fabrics, are of course reserved for special occasions.

 3. LAYERING VERSION